-From creepy crawly DIY spiderwebs to perfectly sweet fall pumpkins, this collection of Halloween-inspired DIYs offers up Halloween crafting and party inspiration for all ages.
-Courtesy of a creative bunch of bloggers, each craft project can be easily tweaked to cater to crafty kids of any age.
+From creepy, crawly spiderwebs to plush pumpkin decor, this collection of Halloween-inspired DIY projects offers up Halloween crafting and party inspiration for all ages.
+Courtesy of a creative bunch of bloggers, each craft can be easily tweaked to cater to small hands.

 Read the Post: DIY Halloween Egg Carton Bats